stelligent/deploy-button/README.md

 Workflow:
 ------
 After you've run the CloudFormation templates to create everything, the pipeline will execute and the follow steps will occur:
-* Code Pipeline hits "Manual Gate" stage.
+* Code Pipeline hits "Manual Gate" stage and waits.
-* It triggers a a lambda function that does two things:
-   * Stores the CodePipeline approval token in
-   * Sends SNS notification
-* Then CodePipeline sits at the Manual Approval stage.

-Once the pipeline stops at the approval action, your IoT button can accept or reject the changes by either long pressing (accept) or short pressing (deny) the button.
+* Once the pipeline stops at the approval action, your IoT button can accept the changes by pressing the button.
 * Button press triggers a lambda function
-* Lambda function receives the press information and decides it is approval or rejection
-* It looks up the approval token in SSM
+* Lambda function receives the press information and looks up the pipeline information.
-* It then calls the CodePIpeline API and sends the approval / rejection.
+* It then calls the CodePipeline API and sends the approval.

 Commands: